 3) I let go of “showing” and focused on “being.”

 When the character description stated she was, “poised, elegant, and commanding,” I knew I didn’t have to “show” that I was any of those things.
-Sure, I leaned in that direction with my hair, makeup and wardrobe, but I also know that when I walk into a room (or my self-tape studio), at 5’10” with a dancer background, I already am these things, and I don’t need to “show it.”
-(I do always wear the shoes of the character, as footwear will inform your body language.
+Sure, I leaned in that direction with my hair, makeup and wardrobe, but I also know that when I walk into a room (or my self-tape studio), at 5’10” with a professional dance background, I already am these things, and I don’t need to “show it.”
+(I do always wear the shoes of the character, as footwear will also inform your body language.
 Don’t skip that detail, just because the camera can’t see it.
 Shoes make a difference).

 The trap is in thinking you have to somehow “show it,” in an obvious and external way, instead of trusting that we get you, and you can simply “be it.”
 This is where you let it all go and trust that you are enough.